-In developing a concrete plan for the fam¬ily, case managers use genograms—a diagram of the participant’s personal network, high¬lighting the strengths and challenges posed by his or her web of family relationships (not limited to blood relatives).
+In developing a concrete plan for the fam¬ily, case managers use genograms—a diagram of the participant’s personal network, high¬lighting the strengths and challenges posed by their web of family relationships (not limited to blood relatives).
 They also use ecomaps, which chart the government and community-based resources available to the family, includ¬ing everything from grocery stores to health clinics.
 But La Bodega’s most important asset to families might simply be offering them a safe place to talk, together or individually.
 “The best treatment providers in the world aren’t going to know when some¬one’s relapsing until they show up and test positive for drug use,” said Shapiro.
 “But a mother will know when her son’s back on the streets.
 And if they feel safe, if they feel there’s a place they can go and say ‘I’m worried about my son,’ you can intervene earlier before it escalates into a new crime.

 “My suggestion is not to turn family members into more law enforcement,” she added.
 “It’s to turn family members into part of a web of support.
 They are not it alone, parole and probation aren’t it alone, the treatment provider isn’t it alone.
 But together, it’s a very powerful web.”